harshdamhase/sql-basics/README.md

 ``DROP VIEW`` To delete view.

 ACID PROPERTY

-A : ATOMICITY
+``A`` : ATOMICITY

-C: CONSISTENCY
+``C``: CONSISTENCY

-I: ISOLATION
+``I``: ISOLATION

-D: DURABILITY
+``D``: DURABILITY

-CURSOR: ROW BY ROW Insertion of records.
+``CURSOR``: ROW BY ROW Insertion of records.

+table is an independent data object.
+VIEW depends on the table.
+Therefore we cannot create a view without using tables.
+Table is a physical entity that means data is actually stored in the table.
+The view is a virtual entity, which means data is not actually stored in the table.